hemmayo/quidax-engineering-ui-assessment/README.md

 ### sass/

-SASS stylesheets are in this folder.
+Sass stylesheets are in this folder.

 #### sass/main.scss